kowainik/relude/README.md

         , relude (Relude as Prelude, Relude.Extra.Enum)
 ```

-If you want to bring into scope all `Extra.*` modules, you can add
+If you want to bring all `Extra.*` modules into scope, you can add
-only `Relude.Extra` module to `mixins`, and later you can import all
+a single `Relude.Extra` module to `mixins`, and after that you can import all
 extra functions and data types from `Relude.Extra`.
 This is the
-easiest way to bring all safe functions from `relude` to your project.
+easiest way to bring all functions and types from `relude` to your project
+(excluding `Relude.Unsafe`).

 ```cabal
   mixins: base hiding (Prelude)